Coastal Studies Institute

 Dr. Grant Hayes – Acting Provost and Senior Vice Chancellor for Academic Affairs, ECU

-Dr. Ron Mitchelson – Interim Chancellor, ECU
+Dr. Ron Mitchelson -Special Asst. to the Chancellor, ECU

 Mr. Wally Overman – Dare County Commissioners